Skip to page content

 During the surgery

 This operation is normally carried out under a general anaesthetic (while you are asleep).
 A narrow plastic tube called a cannula will be inserted into a vein in your arm or hand using a needle.
-This is used to give you fluids and medications.
-After you have been given a general anaesthetic and you are asleep, a catheter (a tube for urine drainage) may be inserted into your bladder.
+This will be used to give you fluids and medications.
+The anaesthetist will then give you an anaesthetic so that you will be asleep during the procedure.

 After the surgery